vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 mountains, vide H. of Dh. vol. IV. p.
 560, note 1260. śaivanaksatravrata-begin when Hasta-naksatra occurs in Pha.

-śu.; subsist by nakta method but avoid oil and salt; worship Siva associating each of his limbs from feet to head separa tely with the naksatras from Hasta in the form 'Sivayeti ca Hastena pādau sampūjayed-vibhoh'; donate on all nakta days a prastha of rice grains with a vessel of ghee; on pāraṇā donate images of Siva and Umā, a bedstead fully furnished, a cow; naksatravrata; Śiva deity; HV II.
+śu.; subsist by nakta method but avoid oil and salt; worship Śiva associating each of his limbs from feet to head separa tely with the naksatras from Hasta in the form 'Śivayeti ca Hastena pādau sampūjayed-vibhoh'; donate on all nakta days a prastha of rice grains with a vessel of ghee; on pāraṇā donate images of Śiva and Umā, a bedstead fully furnished, a cow; naksatravrata; Śiva deity; HV II.
 703-706

 (from Vi.
 Dh. ).
 Saivamahāvrata–(1) Begin from P. 8th; subsist in nakta way

-throughout but on 8th of both pakṣas fast; worship Siva thrice in the day, offer homa, sleep on ground; on P. pārpimā offer Mahāpājā with ghee &c.; offer dinner to eight brāhmaṇas and present a pair of cows and a kapila bull; in M. and the following months he is to subsist by nakta on different kinds of food in each month up to Mārg.; māsa. vrata; HV II.
-843–848; (2) in K. subsist by nakta way; at end of month offer oilcake with jaggery and ghee; fast on 8th and 14th; in the months from Mārg. different objects connected with Siva are to be presented to the image of Siva;
+throughout but on 8th of both pakṣas fast; worship Śiva thrice in the day, offer homa, sleep on ground; on P. pārpimā offer Mahāpājā with ghee &c.; offer dinner to eight brāhmaṇas and present a pair of cows and a kapila bull; in M. and the following months he is to subsist by nakta on different kinds of food in each month up to Mārg.; māsa. vrata; HV II.
+843–848; (2) in K. subsist by nakta way; at end of month offer oilcake with jaggery and ghee; fast on 8th and 14th; in the months from Mārg. different objects connected with Śiva are to be presented to the image of Śiva;

-māsaprata; Siva deity; HV II.
+māsaprata; Śiva deity; HV II.
 848-853 ( from Śivadharma ), śarvopavāsavrata—no food to be taken for a year, on 8th and

 14th of both fortnights of a month; Śiva deity; HV II.
 397